gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 A functionality of Gitlab is to store environment variables, so that we can use them in our deployed applications.
-Because there is multiple deployment environments and the variables often differ from one to the other, Gitlab variables can be categorised and into different environment which are:
+Because there is multiple deployment environments and the variables often differ from one to the other, Gitlab variables can be categoriseinto different environment which are:
 * dev
 * staging
 * live